vanessamunson/Munson_WebProg1/README.md

 <h2>Future Updates</h2>
 <p>
   I think that the controller and page for the main subjects table is a bit messy, so I'd like to improve them.
 I think I can combine some methods in the controller to make them less redundant.
-I am interested in expanding the functionality to include an admin login that can update students' grades and attendance.
+I am also interested in expanding the functionality to include an admin login that can update students' grades and attendance.
+I would like to make more tests to cover all functions and cover edge cases.
+I will continue to work on this project incrementally because I think it's a lot of fun!
 </p>

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>